 Martin Belden, Lead Guide & Rescue Instructor

 After a stint guiding in California and South America Martin returned to run the rafting operation at MRG ...and we're glad to have him back home.
 Martin graduated from Sentinal High School in Missoula and parlayed his top-notch swimming and river skills and Montana charm into a job with us as a river guide.
 Martin has all the makings of a workaholic who keeps it fun.
 He's an EMT and hardcore creekboater.
-In addition to working as a lead guide Martin also works as a kayak instructor and is a Swiftwater Rescue Instructor and rescue swimmer at the Whitewater Rescue Institute.
+On top of everything he's a Marine so he has our fear and respect dammit!
+I Martin is now a Swiftwater Rescue Instructor and Spill Response Ops Manager at the Whitewater Rescue Institute.

 Jenna Witkowski, Lead Guide

 A multi-Talented and experienced raft guide, Jenna no longer surprises us because now we just know she's good at everything.
 How does this happen?
 All we know is that Jenna showed up for our guide school, all friendly, optomistic and humble from Ohio---did great in the guide school and swiftwater class--trained hard and then just got really good really fast.
 She's always ready to work, always happy to be on the river, and a great leader for the crew at MRG.
 Now she's hooked on kayaking--Our prediciton-she's going to paddling the gnar with her legendary big bro in no time.
-Jenna also works with youth homes programs in Missoula and needs very little sleep to keep working cheerfully.
-Plus --she runs marathons in Antarctica...that's right.
+Jenna runs marathons in Antarctica...that's right.
 It's where she's been working everyoff season for the past six years or so.

 Everett Johnston, River Guide

 Ev has been running the rivers with us for years and finally attended guide school, got his SRT and Wilderness First Aid and jumped through the hoops to get checked off to guide.
-Born in Missoula and a graduate of Loyola, the Big E is attending Carroll College on a hoops scholarship.
-During the summer he guides raft trips, helps run safety and riverboard and stand up paddleboard trips.
+Born in Missoula and a graduate of Loyola, the Big E attended Carroll College on a hoops scholarship.
+During the summer he guided raft trips, helped run safety and riverboard and stand up paddleboard trips.
 Smart, funny and easygoing, Ev grew up spending summers around MRG's guides, running the Missoula area rivers.
-This past summer he guided for us when he wasn't getting his butt kicked by former Griz and Missoula trainer Steven Pfhaler,...who is trying to get Ev ready to play college ball.
+This past summer he guided for us before moving to North Carolina to work for the Southern Poverty Law Center.

 If you've ever booked a trip with us chances are you've talked with Bernice, our boss and reservations manager.
 B grew up in Hawaii surfing the south shore of Oahu never knowing one day she would end up owning a rafting company and surfing river waves in Montana.
 Bernice manages the MRG office and reservations during the season where her bbq's and homemade brownies are legendary.
 Bernice volunteered for 10 years at the Missoula YWCA as a facilitator for women's programs and has a Masters in Counseling from the University of Montana.
 A fierce protector of MRG's standards, Bernice is tenacious about making sure that after she has promised people a great trip on the phone--that our guides follow through and take care of our guests and give them the best day possible on the river.
 In her spare time Bernice keeps an eye on her five river kids.